 Understanding the Degrees of Burns

-- Fourth-Degree Burns – Fourth-degree burns cause damage beyond the skin, damaging the underling muscle and nerve tissue as well.
+Fourth-degree burns cause damage beyond the skin, damaging the underlying muscle and nerve tissue as well.
 Individuals who experience fourth-degree burns will often go into shock and be at risk for a variety of significant long-term complications.

 We help our clients recover just compensation for burns sustained in all types of accidents, and we also have extensive experience assisting clients who have faced unnecessary complications from severe burns due to medical malpractice.
 For more information, schedule a free consultation today.